ben-houghton-zz/azurestackfunctions/README.md

-This is a 45 minute session to demonstrate rapid innovation using Azure Functions, Cognitive Services and Node.js on both Azure and Azure Stack
+This is a 45 minute session to demonstrate rapid innovation using Azure Functions, Cognitive Services and Node.js on both Azure and Azure Stack.
+The [Lab Guide](SummitLab.pdf) will walk you through the steps required.

 In this session you can -